dutertetimes/dutertetimes.github.io/news/_posts/2016-11-25-Press Conference in Zamboanga City.md

 The President held a press conference at Camp Navarro General Hospital, Western Mindanao Command in Zamboanga City on 25 November 2016 after visiting wounded soldiers.

-The following is the transcript of the message of the President.

 ###### SPEECH OF PRESIDENT RODRIGO ROA DUTERTE

 ###### DURING HIS VISIT TO THE WOUNDED-IN-ACTION SOLDIERS IN ZAMBOANGA CITY